-Each local member unit is 100% commercially insured with QBE Specialty Insurance Company for \$2,000,000 in the aggregate per member on a claims made basis for each Fund year.
+Each local member unit is 100% commercially insured with Lexington Insurance Company for \$2,000,000 in the aggregate per member on a claims made and reported basis for each Fund year.

-- Deductibles and Coinsurance: - \$20,000 is the standard deductible per claim and 20% of the first \$250,000 of the loss is the standard coinsurance, although other deductibles and coinsurances may apply. - Local member units may qualify based on certain criteria to have options to purchase a lower deductible and/or coinsurance contribution. - Members with adverse loss experience may be subject to higher deductibles and/or coinsurance. - Optional Wage Coverage: \$0 aggregate per member
+- Retentions and Coinsurance: - \$20,000 is the standard retention per claim and 20% of the first \$250,000 of the loss is the standard coinsurance, although other retentions and coinsurances may apply. - Local member units may qualify based on certain criteria to have options to purchase a lower retention and/or coinsurance contribution. - Members with adverse loss experience may be subject to higher retention and/or coinsurance. - Non-compliance with the MEL's EPL Risk Management Plan will results in a deductible of \$100,000 and copay of 20% of \$2,000,000